mojaloop/merchant-payment-docs/First Sprint Features/report filters and export function.md

     * Merchant ID
     * Payinto ID
     * Registration status
-* Multiple filters should be able to selected at once.
+* Multiple filters should be able to select at once.
-    * example added by "xxx" AND updated time "hh:mm dd/mm/yyyy"
+    * example ==> added by "xxx" AND updated time "hh:mm dd/mm/yyyy"
-* When user has clicked "clear filter" button, reset the value to null in each filter and all data should be reflected to the tables.
+* When the user clicks the "Clear Filter" button, the values in each filter should be reset to null, and all data should be reflected in the tables.

 ## Report download
-**As a** DFSP user, **I want to** be able to download filtered out records from each reports based on my selected criteria.
+**As a** DFSP user, **I want to** be able to download filtered records from each report based on my selected criteria.
 ### Acceptance Criteria
-* reports should be dowonloadable by following formats
+* reports should be downloadable by following formats
     * csv
     * pdf
     * excel